cogsys-io/bertagent/docs/source/installation.rst

 Stable release
 --------------

-To install bertagent, run this command in your terminal:
+To install BERTAgent, run this command in your terminal:

 .. code-block:: console